FAQ

 (4) Do not thaw bread in the refrigerator.

 • No, the directions call for baking one loaf at a time.
 Only one loaf should be placed in the oven when doing the final baking.
-Multiple loaves (or adding any other type of food) will reduce the oven temperature and result in undercooked conditions, preventing adequate baking time.
+Multiple loaves (or adding any other type of food) will reduce the oven temperature, prevent adequate baking time, and result in undercooked conditions.

 • Yes, the bread should be cooled down to room temperature, a minimum of 2 hours cooling time is necessary.
 Whole grain breads are still cooking while they are warm, and enough cooling time is necessary to allow the crumb to stabilize.
 Also, my breads are large, with a high moisture content.
 The bread needs time for the steam moisture to migrate from the center to the crust.
 The center needs to cool to allow the crumb to dry off.